romanzipp/Laravel-SEO/docs/STRUCTS.md

 ### Defaults

-After a Struct instance has been created, we call the static `deftaults` method.
+After a Struct instance has been created, we call the static `defaults` method.

 ```php
 public function __construct()